 The train that ran from Chickamauga, Ga., to Durham on Lookout Mountain continued its slow ascent of the mountain after passing Nickajack Road near the lower slopes.

 As the route approached the top, the convicts charged with constructing the route faced considerable obstacles.
 It was necessary to first build a long, sweeping trestle just below Eagle Cliff.
-Then there was a section of rock as high as 100 feet that must be gnawed through.
+Then there was a tall section of rock that must be gnawed through.

 Another trestle was necessary along the steep bluff at the gorge below the thundering Lula Falls.